Voice Agent

 | **Vocal Burst** | Same audio segments | 67 non-speech vocal types (laughs, sighs, cries, gasps, groans) | Captures sounds that transcription loses entirely |

-**Dual-payload multiplexing**: Audio segments request prosody + burst models; text transcripts request the language model.
-Responses are unambiguous - each contains only the models requested.
-This separation is architecturally important: the language model requires text input, not audio, and runs on STT output rather than raw audio - ensuring it analyzes what the caller *said*, not just how they *sounded*.
+**Dual-payload multiplexing**: audio segments request prosody and burst models; text transcripts request the language model.
+Responses are unambiguous: each contains only the models requested.
+This separation is architecturally important: the language model requires text input, not audio, and runs on STT output rather than raw audio, ensuring it analyzes what the caller *said*, not just how they *sounded*.

 **Audio buffering**: 2-second segments with non-blocking queues (max 5 segments for audio, max 20 for text).
 The emotion pipeline never blocks the voice pipeline, and dropped segments gracefully degrade to slightly less precise emotion detection rather than failure.

-**Circuit breaker protection**: Emotion detection is protected by a circuit breaker (2 failures triggers 10-second recovery).
-If the emotion service is degraded, calls continue smoothly with workspace defaults - the circuit breaker prevents cascading latency from affecting the critical voice path.
+**Circuit breaker protection**: emotion detection is protected by a circuit breaker (2 failures triggers 10-second recovery).
+If the emotion pipeline is degraded, calls continue smoothly with workspace defaults; the circuit breaker prevents cascading latency from affecting the critical voice path.

 ### Layer 2: Intelligence

-The **Emotional State** maintains a rolling 30-second window (\~15 segments) of recent caller signals with **recency-weighted linear averaging** - the most recent signals have the highest influence.
+The **Emotional State** maintains a rolling 30-second window (\~15 segments) of recent caller signals with **recency-weighted linear averaging**, so the most recent signals have the highest influence.
 The agent responds to the caller's *current* emotional state, not an average of the whole call.

 flowchart TB